vijayabaskar2018/git-basic-commands/README.md

 --------------------
 git config --local user.name "test"

-git config --local user.name "test"

-git config --local user.name "test"
+git config --local user.email "test@test.com"

 git config --list --show-origin -> show all config values and the file where they are defined